 Equity in income from unconsolidated joint ventures includes the Company's proportionate share of earnings or losses of unconsolidated JVs accounted for by the equity method.
-Equity in income from unconsolidated joint ventures during the three months ended September 30, 2023 and 2022, includes \$8.8 million and \$2.2 million of income, respectively, related to the Latitude Margaritaville Watersound JV.
-Equity in income from unconsolidated joint ventures during the nine months ended September 30, 2023 and 2022, includes \$18.6 million and \$2.5 million of income, respectively, related to the Latitude Margaritaville Watersound JV.
+Equity in income from unconsolidated joint ventures during the three months ended September 30, 2023 includes \$8.3 million and 2022, includes \$8.8 million and \$2.2 million \$3.9 million of income respectively, related to the Latitude Margaritaville Watersound JV.
+Equity in income from unconsolidated joint ventures JV during the nine three months ended September 30, 2023 March 31, 2024 and 2022, includes \$18.6 million and \$2.5 million of income, respectively, related to the Latitude Margaritaville Watersound JV.
+2023, respectively.
 See Note 4.
 Joint Ventures for additional information.

-Other Income, Net
+Other (Expense) Income, Net

-Other income, net primarily includes income from the Company's retained interest investments, gain on insurance recovery, loss from hurricane damage and other income and expense items.
+Other (expense) income, net primarily includes income from the Company's retained interest investments gain on insurance recovery, loss from hurricane damage and other income and expense items.
+The Company had a beneficial interest in a bankruptcy-remote qualified SPE used in the installment sale monetization of certain sales of forestry real estate in 2008.
 Prior to optional prepayment, in full, of the installment notes in August 2023, the Company recorded the accretion of investment income from its retained interest investment over the life of the retained interest using the effective yield method.
 See Note 8.
 Other Assets for additional information.
-During the three and nine months ended September 30, 2022, the Company had a gain on insurance recovery of \$0.9 million and \$4.2 million, respectively, and incurred loss from hurricane damage of less than \$ 0.1 million, during each period, related to Hurricane Michael.
+During the three and nine months ended September 30, 2022, the Company had a gain on insurance recovery of \$0.9 million and \$4.2 million, respectively, and incurred loss from hurricane damage of less than \$0.1 million, during each period, related to Hurricane Michael.
 In November 2022, the Company closed out the claim related to Hurricane Michael.

-Miscellaneous income, net during the three and nine months ended September 30, 2023, includes \$ 0.5 million and \$1.1 million, respectively, the Company received from the Florida Division of Emergency Management's Florida Timber Recovery Block Grant ("TRBG") program for recovery of lost income related to timber crop that was destroyed as a result of Hurricane Michael.
-The Company has met all requirements related to the TRBG program as of September 30, 2023.
+Miscellaneous (expense) income, net during the three and nine months ended September 30, 2023 March 31, 2024, includes \$0.5 million and \$1.1 million, respectively, the Company received from the Florida Division net loss on disposal of Emergency Management's Florida Timber Recovery Block Grant ("TRBG") program for recovery of lost income related to timber crop that was destroyed as a result of Hurricane Michael.
+The Company has met all requirements related to the TRBG program as of September 30, 2023, assets.
 Miscellaneous income, net during the nine months ended September 30, 2023, also includes a \$0.4 million gain on retained interest investment.
-Miscellaneous income, net during the three and nine months ended September 30, 2023, includes \$0.4 million and \$0.6 million, respectively, of expense for cleanup of damaged timber as a result of Hurricane Michael.
-Miscellaneous income, net during the three and nine months ended September 30, 2022, includes a \$0.3 million and \$1.0 million, respectively, gain on retained interest investment and \$ 0.8 million and \$1.8 million, respectively, received from the Pier Park CDD for repayment of subordinated notes.
-Miscellaneous income, net during the nine months ended September 30, 2022, also includes expenses of \$1.1 million for design costs no longer pursued and \$ 0.6 million for a homeowner's association special assessment.
+Miscellaneous (expense) income, net during the three and nine months ended September 30, 2023, includes \$0.4 million and \$0.6 million, respectively, of expense for cleanup of damaged timber as a result of Hurricane Michael.
+Miscellaneous income, net during the three and nine months ended September 30, 2022 March 31, 2023, includes a \$0.3 million and \$1.0 million, respectively, \$0.5 million gain on retained interest investment and \$0.8 million and \$1.8 million, respectively, received from the Pier Park CDD for repayment of subordinated notes.
+Miscellaneous income, net during the nine months ended September 30, 2022, also includes expenses of \$1.1 million for design costs no longer pursued and \$0.6 million for a homeowner's association special assessment. investment.